-- To comprehend the effect of friction on equilibrium. - To understand the properties of surfaces and solids - To write the dynamic equilibrium equation
+- To understand the vectorial and scalar representation of forces and moments. - Toapplystaticequilibriumofparticlesandrigidbodiesbothintwodimensionsandalsointhree dimensions. - To comprehend the effect of friction onequilibrium. - To understand the properties of surfaces and solids - To write the dynamic equilibrium equation

 CO1: Explain the vectorial and scalar representation of forces and moments